aisosalo/CIFAR-10/README.md

 ## Acknowledgements

-[Research Unit of Medical Imaging, Physics and Technology](http://www.mipt-oulu.fi/) is acknowledged for providing the hardware for running the experiments.

 [Aleksei Tiulpin](https://github.com/lext) is acknowledged for kindly providing access to his pipeline scripts and giving his permission to reproduce and modify his pipeline for this task.

+[Research Unit of Medical Imaging, Physics and Technology](http://www.mipt-oulu.fi/) is acknowledged for making it possible to run the experiments.

 ## Authors